 CyberGhost vs Private Internet Access 2026: Which VPN Actually Wins?

 This comparison is for privacy-conscious users, streamers, remote workers, and anyone who wants a VPN that doesn't fold under scrutiny.
 Both tools are legitimate, well-established, and worth considering.
-But they're not equal in every area — and honestly, the gap in a few categories surprised me when I dug into the specifics.
+But they're not equal in every area — and when I dug into the specifics, a few gaps genuinely surprised me.

 Quick Comparison Table: CyberGhost vs Private Internet Access 2026